Cutting and Raking at Geldeston churchyard this year on Monday & Tuesday, 16-17 August. Volunteers welcome (contact John on 01502-717754).

 Conservation is an active process.
 Were we to let things go, our churchyard would eventually look like the graves among the trees next to the ivy-clad tower of All Saints’ Church, the abandoned second church in Gillingham.
 (If you walk past St Mary’s Church and its well-tended churchyard towards the War Memorial and look through the trees to your right you will see that dramatic and unsettling sight.)

-Things had not gone that far last October when we began to observe a proper conservation regime in the churchyard at Geldeston, but already small elm suckers from the hedge had begun to sprout up among the graves next to the War Memorial.
-In spring this year everyone could see the benefit of our work.
+Things had not gone that far in October 2018 when we once again began to observe a proper conservation regime in the churchyard at Geldeston.
+Already, however, small elm suckers from the hedge had begun to sprout up among the graves next to the War Memorial.
+In spring 2019 everyone could see the benefit of our work.
 For we did not just cut the vegetation, but raked off all the clippings so that they did not stifle the bulbs and more delicate flowers beneath.

 We are lucky in Geldeston to have experienced and well-equipped volunteers like Mr Peter Etheridge and Mr Lennie Pigney to keep the grass under control, and several helpers to rake up the cuttings once the churchyard has been strimmed.
 This is not the “short back and sides” of the cemetery cut that some may prefer.
 Yet we not only discourage nettles, sowthistles and Alexanders from taking over (not to mention small elm saplings): this approach offers a haven for now rarely seen flowers, and the bees and other insects that visit them.

-We shall be cutting and raking the churchyard this year on 16-17 August 2021 (Monday and Tuesday).
-There will be several volunteer strimmers; we need many helpers to rake up after them and cart the grass and stems to our burning pile on the glebe.
+We shall be cutting and raking the churchyard for the first time this year on 16-17 August 2021 (Monday and Tuesday).
+There will be several volunteer strimmers.
+We need many helpers to rake up after them and cart the grass and stems to our burning pile on the glebe.